JJSimo/Notes/cheet.md

  tells you which command you can execute as root without inserting the root password

 `locate file.txt`
-useful to find where a file/program is located
+useful to find where a file/program is located   (to update the file type -->  `sudo updatedb`)

 -------
 ## Tools